petter-holmberg/elements/README.md

 `polynomial` implements a polynomial type, forming an `Integral_domain` over any `Ring`. `degree` returns the degree of the polynomial, where an empty polynomial has degree -1. `evaluate` evaluates the polynomial at a given value, and `subderivative` calculates the k:th subderivate of a given polynomial and value k.

 `binary counter` implements a binary counter of k elements, using a given binary operation and identity element.
 When calling it with an object, if the object is not equal to the identity element of the counter, it will be reduced with the existing elements in the counter, resetting each element to the identity element until either an identity element is found or the end of the elements are reached.
 If an identity element is found, the reduced value replaces it.
 If the end of the elements are reached, it is appended as the new last element.

+## Linear data structures

+`pair` implements a structure of two elements (that may differ in type) allocated on the stack.
+They can be accessed through the function `get`, either by position or by type.
+If the two elements are of the same type, `pair` also provides a functor interface through the member function `.map`.

+`array` implements an array of elements contiguously allocated on the free store, like `std::vector`.
+It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements. `array` has regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
+`array` also provides a monadic interface through the member functions `.map` and `.bind`.

+`array_k` implements an array of *k* elements contiguously allocated on the stack, like built-in C++ arrays, but with regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
+`array_k` also provides a monadic interface through the member functions `.map` and `.bind`.

 ## Sum types